What Is Michael Vick’s Net Worth?

-Michael Vick Net Worth: The American star NFL quarterback Michael Vick has an estimated net worth of $15 million.
+Michael Vick Net Worth: Michael Vick is an American star NFL quarterback.
 While playing for Virginia Tech football team Vick drew NFL’s attention at a very young age with his sporting talents.

 Michael Vick’s $15 million net worth is perhaps because of his NFL’s career and was once known as the best quarterback in the history of American Football.

-However, he harmed his reputation by engaging in an unfortunate situation which damaged his professional career.
+However, he harmed his reputation by engaging in an unfortunate situation that damaged his professional career.

 In any case, presently Vick intends to stick in the game, but this time as a mentor or an intern coach, once again his life seems to be getting steady again.